elloo/p1xt-studies/log.md

 + Cloned "The Pyramide"
     Learned a lot about using clip-path shapes and the transform-origin property.
     Also practiced using basic SASS techniques - particularly mixins.
++ Watched through Week 5 of CS50 and started pset5

 - NTS: Write neat code!
 ```